Etien Velikonja: Olimpija Ljubljana

 Velikonja returned to Slovenia for the 2016–17 season, accepting an offer from Olimpija Ljubljana.
 He scored on his debut for Olimpija against AS Trenčín in the second round of the UEFA Champions League qualifying campaign.

+He then joined Eredivisie outfit Willem II in 2017, but a severe knee injury cut short his stay at the club.

 International career

-Velikonja was a member of the Slovenian youth national teams from under-18 to under-21.
-On 12 August 2009, Velikonja made his full international debut for Slovenia in a 2010 FIFA World Cup qualification match against San Marino.
+Velikonja was a member of the Slovenia youth national teams from under-18 to under-21.
+On 12 August 2009, he made his debut for the senior team in a 2010 FIFA World Cup qualification match against San Marino.

 Personal life

 Velikonja was born in Šempeter pri Gorici, present day Slovenia.
 He is the cousin of fellow footballer Tim Matavž.
 He is in a long-term relationship with Slovenian triple jumper Maja Bratkič.